mariadriana-deemaze/eativity/README.md

-# Project Name
+# Eativity

 This is a full-stack mobile application built with React Native, Expo, Typescript, NestJS, and Prisma.
-It is a clone of Trello, with features such as user authentication, project creation, board creation, and task/card creation.

 ## Tech Stack